jlabusch/lintworm/README.md

 ### Configuration:

- - Create `./config/default.json` based on `./config/default.json.example`
+ - Create `./app/config/default.json` based on `./app/config/default.json.example`
  - The hardest bits of config to come by are `db.host` because access is limited and `rocketchat.*` because someone needs to create incoming webhooks for you.
-You can't run without `db.host`, but leaving `rocketchat.* = null` is fine for testing.
+You can't run without `db.host`, but leaving `rocketchat.webhooks.* = null` is fine for testing.

 ### Useful commands:

+ - `make build` to create the Docker image
  - `make test` to run ESLint and Mocha
  - `make run` to start the app; roughly equivalent to `docker-compose up`
  - `docker-compose down` to stop the app